 Ricotta and spinach crepes

-In a small bowl, mix spinach, ricotta, and Parmigiano.
+- In a small bowl, mix spinach, ricotta, and grated cheese.
 You can make your own ricotta or use a store-bought one.

-Place some bechamel sauce on a baking dish and then the crepes, that you have previously folded.
-Cover in abundant bechamel sauce and add Parmigiano on top.
+- Place some bechamel sauce on a baking dish and then the crepes, that you have previously folded.
+Cover in abundant bechamel sauce and add grated cheese on top.